Franciline/Franciline/README.md

 ## Hi there 👋

+I'm Amélie aka Franciline! </br>
-I'm Franciline!
-Currently a Computer Science student at Sorbonne University in Paris. </br>
+Currently a Computer Science student at Sorbonne University - Paris. </br>
 My favorite coding languages: Python, C and Bash!

 <!--
 **Franciline/Franciline** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.